OriD-19/la_cuponera_sam/README.md

 - [x] Coupon category system, for easy querying
 - [x] Fix the category system: include both the enterprise ID and the coupon category in the same entity
 - [x] More descriptive error code when a user does not exist
+- [ ] Employee registration and login system